Trimming Videos

 • A - Trim mode button (click to enter trim mode)

-• C - End trim handle (drag to set where video ends)
+• C - Timeline with trim handles (drag to set where the video begins and ends)

 Setting Trim Points